Click a name below to read more about the instructor.

 Margaret Thompson (Polack), Co-owner

-Margaret has been dancing for over 32 years and has had the pleasure of teaching dance for the past 23 years.
-Margaret began her dance training at a young age and continued through high school at Accent On Dance Studios.
-She later attended Southern Methodist University in Dallas where she studied with some of the top teachers and choreographers in the industry and ultimately earned her BFA in Dance Performance.
+Margaret Thompson (formerly Polack) has been dancing for 32 years and has had the pleasure of teaching dance for the past 23 years.
+Margaret grew up outside of Milwaukee and began her dance training at the age of 3 and continued throught high school at Accent On Dance Studios.
+She later attended Southern Methodist University in Dallas where she studied with some of the top teachers and choreographers in the industry and ultimately earned a BFA in Dance Performance.
 Immediately following graduation, Margaret moved to Chicago to pursue her childhood dream in opening a studio with her sisters.
-Margaret is thrilled that she has been able to run VPA alongside her 2 sisters since 2004.
-She is inspired every day by the Students, Parents and Faculty of VPA.
+Margaret is married and is raising 2 young sons.
+She is thrilled that she has been able to run VPA alongside her 2 sisters since 2003.
+She is inspired every day by the students, parents and faculty of VPA.

 Melissa Bravo, Dance Instructor/Choreographer